 Teams are required to use the Acknowledgement of Receipt form for cash incentive and raffles; however, the form is not required for bulk items purchased by the Assistant Director for Operations such as t-shirts, coffee mugs, mouse pads, pens, etc. The team financial liaison should work closely with the Gemstone Assistant Director for Operations to purchase bulk items and to ensure accurate purchase.

 For travel or conference attendance, the following procedures are to be followed by mentors and team members of the Gemstone Program before leaving, while traveling, and after travel.
 Reimbursements cannot be made unless the traveler has obtained prior approval from the Gemstone Assistant Director for Operations (firstname.lastname@example.org) before the trip.
 Only those items approved and listed on the Travel form will be reimbursed.

 The team’s financial liaison is responsible for making travel arrangements for the team.
 The online Conference Proposal form must include all expenses and be submitted or initial approval.
 Once the online form is completed, all travelers must meet with the Gemstone Assistant Director for Operations to complete the UMD Travel Form and make travel arrangements.

-- If Gemstone approves the team for travel, it will be the responsibility of the team’s Financial Liaison to make hotel and flight, train or bus transportation arrangements with the Gemstone Assistant Director of Operations.
+- If Gemstone approves the team for travel, it will be the responsibility of the team’s Financial Liaison to make hotel and flight, train or bus transportation arrangements with the Assistant Director, Dr. Vickie Hill.
 This is not the responsibility of the Gemstone Assistant Director for Operations, but the Assistant Director of Operations will work with the team to pay for travel and lodging.
 Once arrangements have been made, each traveler must submit via e-mail the following travel forms: